 Considering total budgeted expenses for the year, compare total ministerial support.
 What is the percentage?
-2016 with full-time pastor 41% of total budget allocated to pastor compensation; 2017 with half-time interim pastor 20% of total budget allocated to pastor compensation
+2021 with a half-time pastor 33% of the total budget was allocated to pastor compensation

 Has the church ever failed to pay its financial obligations to a minister of the church?
-We are currently paying for previous pastor unpaid pension dues.
-Our pension obligation will be completed by the end of 2018.
+No